Last Updated: April 3, 2023

 - How to Contact Us

 - Information for California Residents

-- Contact data, such as your first and last name, date of birth, email and mailing addresses (including email address for any person assisting with your scheduling) and phone number.
+- Business contact data, such as your first and last name, email and mailing addresses (including email address for any person assisting with your scheduling) and phone number.

-- Profile data, such as your username and password that you may set to establish an online account with us, your interests and preferences, and any content uploaded to the Service (such as text, images, audio, and video, along with the metadata associated with the files you upload).
+- Profile data, such as your username and password that you may set to establish an online account with us, your interests and preferences, your date of birth, and any content uploaded to the Service (such as text, images, audio, and video, along with the metadata associated with the files you upload).

 - Registration data, such as information that may be related to a service, application information for a Membership or an account or an event you register for, including, but not limited to, the following:

 - Personal and professional goals, such as what you are passionate about, how you look to grow personally and professionally, how powerful you consider your professional network, how satisfied you are with your current career accomplishments and how you rank your personal well-being.

 - Membership goals, such as why you joined Chief as a member, what you want to get most out of your Membership (i.e., strengthen network of senior power players, connect on deeper level with like-minded people, sharpen senior leadership skills, partake in interesting events and programming, access to space outside your office to meet people), what you want to make the biggest priority of your Membership, and what you would love to learn more about.

 - Sponsorship information, such as whether you requested and/or received sponsorship from your company for your Membership.

 - Communications, such as information you provide when you contact us with questions, feedback, or otherwise correspond with us online.